 As an aside — with appropriate crudeness — she noted something like:

 “Ears produce waste as wax.
 The bladder produces urine.
 Skin gets covered in sweat during a work out.
 Isn’t it a shame we don’t think of the brain similarly?
 Of the gazillion thoughts and feelings we have each day, some are wasteful …. some are destructive.
 Why don’t we think there needs to be a healthy way to express (that is, get rid of and / or give voice to) those thoughts and feelings?
-Talk-therapy, medication, and cognitive behavioral practices can be very helpful in this regard.
+Talk-therapy and medication can be very helpful in this regard.

 During the same visit with my therapist I told her I was not feeling much joy of late.
 I’m not hopeless about now or the future.
 But I feel that my struggle with Anxiety is robbing me of joy, because I know It could hit me at any moment.

 And so, we did some math.
 She admitted she was using a technique described in a book she couldn’t remember the title of.
 (Message me the title, if you know it, dear readers.)

 She wrote down a bunch of things people do during any particular day: check email, exercise, watch TV, work, take a bath, garden, sleep, walk your dog, go grocery shopping, listen to music, eat, plan events, read, daydream, check Facebook, drive your loved one to work, etc.

 She admitted that this practice is a simple one … but still helpful.
 List your daily “to dos” under the appropriate math symbols (i.e. addition, subtraction, division, and multiplication signs).